iexeeb/mitmfirefox/README.md

 Firefox + mitmproxy + VPN Gate

-Secure browsing in Firefox with VPN Gate and view traffic by mitm.
+Secure browsing in Firefox with VPN Gate and view traffic by mitmproxy.

 ## Start